 - Don’t lie down for two to three hours after eating.

-- For pain relief, avoid aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn).
-Take acetaminophen (Tylenol) instead.
+- For pain relief, avoid aspirin, Advil or Motrin (ibuprofen), Aleve or Naprosyn (naproxen).
+Take Tylenol (acetaminophen) instead.

 - Drink plenty of water when you take any medicine.
 If you are prescribed a new medicine, ask your doctor if it will worsen your acid reflux symptoms.

-- Raise the head of your bed by about 6 inches by placing wood or cement blocks under the legs at the head of the bed.
-Plastic risers are also available online, and are typically advertised as a way to increase storage space under your bed.
+- Use an extra pillow or two to elevate your head in bed, or raise the head of your bed by about six inches by placing wood or cement blocks under the legs at the head of the bed.
+Plastic risers are also available online and are typically advertised as a way to increase storage space under your bed.
 Be sure to look for sturdy risers that can support your weight and your bed’s weight.

 - Avoid tight waistbands, belts and other clothing that fits snugly around your waist.